Pen Park Hole

-Pen Park Hole is a large cavern situated underground, at the edge of Filton Golf Course.
+Pen Park Hole is a large cavern situated underground, on the northern edge of Bristol at the edge of Filton Golf Course, the entrance is located within Pen Park Open Space although fenced off from the public.
 The cavern was discovered accidentally in the 17th century and the first descent was made by Captain Sturmy in 1669.
 The entrance is adjacent to the Southmead and Brentry housing estates of north Bristol.
 Access is tightly controlled by Bristol City Council.
 It was scheduled as a Site of Special Scientific Interest in 2016 on account of its geological origins, and its cave invertebrate community including the cave shrimp Niphargus kochianus, which is normally known as a spring seepage or chalk aquifer species.

+Etymology

+The name Pen Park is believed to derive from the Celtic word "penno" meaning "hill-top" similar to modern Welsh pen and the more familiar modern English word park - the hole was discovered in an enclosed space (park) and is on the high ground a mile north-east of Westbury-on-Trym.
+Pen Park Hole is located near the top of Pen Park Road, both the hole and the road appearing to derive their name from the eponymous park.

 History

+The cave was discovered by quarrying in or shortly before 1669 - its discovery was considered important enough to inform King Charles II, it was at the King's request that Captain Samuel Sturmy entered the hole and underground cave.